 Legend has it that Diomedes brought this enigmatic grape to Italy following the sack of Troy.
 A more prosaic theory is that it is named after the village of Troia in the north of Puglia.
 It is the principal grape of the moderately well-known Castel del Monte Rosso, and contributes to various other local DOCs.

-Highly regarded as a blending variety for its depth of colour – it is also known as Nero di Troia – until recently, it had never enjoyed particular celebrity in its own right.
+Highly regarded as a blending variety for its depth of colour – it is also known as Nero di Troia – it had never enjoyed particular celebrity in its own right.
 The first producers to cast it in the role of an upmarket monovarietal were the Rivera family from Andria.
-Other local wineries followed suit, and the last few years have seen a string of new releases featuring Uva.
+Other local wineries followed suit.
 Some come out as IGTs, others as Castel del Monte DOC.

 The most interesting examples are sourced from the high plateau known as Le Murge, where the cooler climate and ferrous-limestone soils accentuate the spicy floral aromas of the variety and impart a mineral note.
 Uva di Troia wines are big on extract, which makes them suited to oak ageing and possible long living.
 Improved winemaking has smoothed a lot of the rough edges, but producers admit there is still work to be done.
 They can be encouraged by a vote of confidence from Randall Grahm, the Californian champion of ‘ugly duckling’ varietals, who was so enthusiastic about his first encounter with Uva that he commissioned it for his Bonny Doon label.

-Subtle wild-berry fruit on the nose, and discreet oak; the firm, concentrated palate needs time.
-Up to 2010.
+Subtle wild-berry fruit on the nose, and discreet oak; the firm, concentrated palate needs time

-Research scientist, leading expert in the DNA of vitis vinifera, agronomist, charismatic educator and indefatigable champion of biodiversity, Attilio Scienza is one of the most influential figures in Italian wine today, and catalyst of the current revival of native varieties.
+Research scientist, leading expert in the DNA of vitis vinifera, agronomist, charismatic educator and indefatigable champion of biodiversity, Attilio Scienza is one of the most influential figures in Italian wine, and catalyst of the revival of native varieties.

-As head of faculty at the University of Milan, he coordinates projects aimed at identifying, studying and preserving native varieties.
-And bringing them back into production.
-In Sicily, for example, he is running a 10-year clonal-selection project that aims to create the platform of local varieties for the island’s production of the future.
-He is excited about the potential of some of the 70 uncatalogued bio-types that a joint project with Librandi in Calabria has thrown up.
+As head of faculty at the University of Milan, he coordinates projects aimed at identifying, studying and preserving native varieties- and bringing them back into production.
+In Sicily, for example, he ran a 10-year clonal-selection project with the aim of creating a platform of local varieties for the island’s future production.
 Scienza calculates that there are around 1,000 named grape varieties present in Italy.
 Only 360 of these are included in the National Grape Variety Register and, of these, only 200 are in production.

 Working at the interface between research and the industry, Scienza is under no illusions that commercial success is the key to survival of varieties at risk of extinction.
 ‘Grape vines shouldn’t be kept in collections like animals in zoos,’ he says.
 ‘They have to get out and make wine again.’
 The greatest obstacles to their revival?
 In his opinion, flying winemakers who vinify all grapes as if they were Chardonnay or Merlot, and writers who disregard any wine that does not fit into a standard varietal tasting.